The Ketogenic diet has taken the world by storm and it is showing no signs of going away soon.

-So, what are the key points to take note of when starting a Keto diet?
 We have compiled a list of everyday questions regarding the Keto diet:

-So why do you need to limit your protein intake on the Keto diet?
+Why do you need to limit your protein intake on the Keto diet?

 When you consume more protein than your body needs, some of the excess amino acids will be converted into glucose (a carb source) by a metabolic process called gluconeogenesis and this can actually kick you out of Ketosis.

 Where does the Keto diet come from?